dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 Figure 6.5 illustrates these states.

-Now let’s supplement this on an even deeper level, by seeing how the execution of generators is tracked with execution contexts.
+Now let's supplement this on an even deeper level, by seeing how the execution of generators is tracked with execution contexts.

 const ninjaIterator = NinjaGenerator(); Create a new generator in the Suspended start state.